Authentication

 Pagination

 Many list API endpoints return paginated results.
 The Qlty API uses offset-based pagination.
-Thepage[limit] query parameter is used to specify the number of items to return per page.
-The page[offset] query parameter is used to specify the offset of the first item to return.
+Thepage[limit] query parameter specifies the number of items to return per page.
+It defaults to 20 and may not exceed 100.
+The page[offset] query parameter specifies the offset of the first item to return, and defaults to 0.

 When additional records are available, the response will include a meta key with a hasMore: true property.